 Meta NaaS leverages a secure cloud overlay over a worldwide backbone of PoPs.
 The density of the PoPs makes sure the last mile between the user and the network is always short, and therefore enables low latency and stable VPN connections.
-The traffic leaves the optimized network as close to its destination as possible, further reducing latency (sometimes close to zero, if they are hosted in the same cloud internet exchange).
-Enterprises can avoid backhaul to private data centers when accessing cloud and Internet services.
+The traffic leaves the optimised network as close to its destination as possible, further reducing latency (sometimes close to zero, if they are hosted in the same cloud internet exchange).
+Enterprises can avoid backhaul to private data centres when accessing cloud and Internet services.

 This network is built around users, not around specific sites or offices.
-All connections are essentially “always on.”
+All connections are essentially “always on”.
 People can connect from anywhere, with any device.
 The network has native client support for Windows, macOS, iOS, Android and Linux devices.
-Centralized policies of the software-defined perimeter control what resources users can access.
+Centralised policies of the software-defined perimeter control what resources users can access.
 The user experience is exceptional.
 The scaled-out, completely software-defined network assures low latency and is designed to support millions of concurrent users.

 Meta NaaS has been built to support millions of concurrent IPSec tunnels that connect users and applications to the NaaS infrastructure.
 The network is built to scale out and support any growing amount of traffic that is sent to it.
 The density of PoPs and their close location to users and resources provide excellent performance, regardless of the number of users connected.